Pat & Mat: Unreleased 50th episode

 Although the episode was pulled from distribution, a screenshot from it was posted on aiF Studio's website.
 The former Prague management later set up a new studio at the same location, Animation People, and posted more screenshots on their website, which were eventually replaced with a short, silent clip of the episode.
-On August 5, 2025 the episode was uploaded on the official Pat a Mat YouTube channel.
+In 2025 the episode was finally uploaded on the official Pat a Mat YouTube channel.